piotrpolak/conditional-routing-bundle/README.md

 * PHP 5.3+
 * Symfony 2.3+

+## Precautions

+If you are trying to generate a link to a route that is not currently active, Symfony will throw an error.
+To avoid situations like that please make sure all routes have their default behavior defined in one of you base bundles.

 ## Known issues

 Warming up the Symfony cache will nor remove the custom router matchers and generators as we are not able to predict the